Alumnae return home for Reunion 2019

-Over two beautiful, spring weekends in May more than 1,100 alumnae from classes ending in sixes and ones and generations that span nearly a century traveled back to campus from across the globe to reconnect with each other and the idyllic campus they still call home.
+During the last two weekends in May, we welcomed back nearly 1,300 alumnae from classes ending in nines and fours plus the class of 2017.
+Generations spanning nearly a century traveled from across the globe to reconnect with each other and the idyllic campus they still call home.

-The Alumnae Association of Mount Holyoke College congratulates the 2016 alumnae award winners who have taken the values of Mount Holyoke College out into the world as well as donated their time, expertise, and service to the Association and College.
+The Alumnae Association of Mount Holyoke College congratulates the 2019 alumnae award winners who have taken the values of Mount Holyoke College out into the world as well as donated their time, expertise and service to the Alumnae Association and the College.